NicLandajo/Crate/README.md

 ## Crate engines

-Crate calls five external engines.
-A prebuilt bundle is provided so you don't have to compile or configure anything:
+Crate calls six external engines.
+A prebuilt bundle is provided so you don't have to compile or configure anything.

-Download engines

 These are third-party binaries, redistributed under their own licenses.
 FFmpeg in this bundle is GPL v3 — source: https://github.com/FFmpeg/FFmpeg/commit/33b215d155 The other engines are permissively licensed (Apache 2.0, BSD).
 Full details: THIRD_PARTY_LICENSES.md